 Subject to the composition requirements set out in these By-laws, in the event of a tie for one of the three lowest scores, a second vote will be conducted but the second vote will only include the names of the candidates who tied.
 In the event of a tie following a second vote, the Registrar shall determine the election by a random draw from the names of the candidates who tied for lowest total score.

+(2) If a member of the Executive Committee who is elected fails to be re-elected or appointed to Council and is therefore unable to serve as a member of the Executive Committee, their position will be declared vacant and be filled at the first successive meeting of the Council in a manner consistent with the College by-laws.

 DUTIES AND POWERS OF PRESIDENT AND VICE-PRESIDENT